 What is the Cost associated with Buying International Equity/ETFs?

 There are 2 types of costs incurred while investing in foreign stocks :

 - Transaction Cost

 - Exchange Rate Cost (Currency Conversion Ratio)

 It depends on the amount of investment.
 Here, brokerages fix the cost for different countries.

-Minimum transaction cost is up to $15 i.e. in INR terms around Rs.1000 per transaction.
-While Maximum up to $50 means Rs.3,500 trade cost will incur.
+The minimum transaction cost is up to $15 i.e. in INR terms around Rs.1000 per transaction.
+While a Maximum of up to $50 means Rs.3,500 trade cost will incur.
 So, the amount of investment matters a lot because the transaction cost is linked with the amount invested.